 Visit Kirstenbosch Botanical Garden

 Founded in 1913: Kirstenbosch Botanical Garden, world-renowned for the beauty and diversity of the Cape flora it displays and its magnificent setting against the eastern slopes of Table Mountain.
 Kirstenbosch grows only indigenous / cultivated South African plants, particularly those from the winter rainfall region.
 The estate covers 528 hectares and supports a diverse Fynbos Flora and natural forest.
 Kirstenbosch landscaped gardens of indigenous plants and trees are watered by the Liesbeek River, as well as natural forest that extends up the lower slopes.

 The Botanical Society Conservatory - enables Kirstenbosch to display South African plants which cannot be grown in the outdoor gardens.
 Here, under one roof, you will find plants from high mountain peaks, shady forests and hot, dry deserts.
 The main house, dominated by a large Baobab tree, features succulents from the arid regions of southern Africa.
 Special collections of Bulbs, Ferns and Alpines are displayed in smaller corner houses.

-Kirstenbosch Botanical Garden offers virtual tours to enjoy the different sights this magnificent garden has to offer, viewing the seasonal highlights, starting with early spring or a chance to see their plant of the week.
+Kirstenbosch Botanical Garden offers conducted tours of the different sights this magnificent garden has to offer, viewing the seasonal highlights, starting with early spring or a chance to see their plant of the week.
 Volunteer guides conduct tours of the Garden on Tuesdays and Saturdays at 11am.
 Group bookings and special interest tours can also be arranged.

 Kirstenbosch Visitors' Centre includes an information desk; the Kirstenbosch Shop with a wide range of gifts; the Botanical Society Bookshop and The Coffee Shop.